Speedstor/sswiki/README.md

   - A youtube like recommendation system, where the most entertaining videos are suggested
   - Take away the structure to make people feel free and entertained
     - like a movie, there just one thing after the other, not like steps and boring
+- ssMedia
+  - a place for people to upload their new content on learning
+  - our recommendation engine should not be biased towards this site
+    - should retain competition, and be monitored so that there is little bias in the process of having our own media portal
+  - the ideal is that we will still reroute traffic to other sites if they have better content
+  - but we do not depend on other sites openess to grow open-source content for learning
+- Kanban board
+  - learn about github's Kanban board, can use theirs
+  - a place to jot down new ideas, keep track of development progess
 <br/>

 ## :blue_book: Brief Documentation